Best Schools in Medway

 First Language not English: 7%

+Strood Academy, located at Carnation Road, Strood, Rochester, Kent, ME2 2SX, is an academy sponsor-led institution that forms part of the Leigh Academies Trust.
+Since its inception in 2009, the academy has transformed the educational landscape for students in the area, significantly enhancing academic performance through a dedicated workforce and community support.
+The academy's modern facilities, built at a cost of £26 million and opened in 2012, provide an exemplary learning environment with notable sports facilities.
 Strood Academy is committed to offering a world-class education through its small school model, dividing students into three colleges—Hercules, Victory, and Trafalgar—each led by a Vice Principal and supporting staff.
 This structure allows for personalized pastoral support, fostering academic, social, and spiritual growth.
 The academy is non-selective, catering to a mixed gender student body aged 11 to 19.
 With a growing enrollment of around 1400 students, including 200 in the Sixth Form, Strood Academy strives to provide an inclusive, respectful, and resilient environment where students can thrive.
 The curriculum is designed to support long-term memory and builds on prior knowledge, aiming to develop highly ambitious and successful individuals equipped to create a better world.

 Community school